Terms of Sale

 A social security number or tax identification number must be provided for each buyer and must belong to the person or entity listed on the W-9 form.
 The tax certificate list, redemption checks and 1099 interest earnings will be issued exactly as indicated on your W-9 form.
 Office policy dictates that on a calendar year, each bidder must resubmit their W-9 information.
 Failure to do so will exclude you from the tax sale.
 Until the tax sale is complete, no changes will be made to the bidder number issued.
 A change of name or tax identification number will constitute a reassignment and is subject to service charge for each certificate changed.

-award limit.
-Failure to set this limit will result in zero bids being awarded.
+maximum award limit.
+Failure to set this limit will result in zero bids being

-This spending limit can be found on the bidder maintenance screen as field
+awarded.
+This spending limit can be found on the bidder maintenance screen as

-“Maximum Award Amount Limit “.
-The entry you make will set the total
+field “Maximum Award Amount Limit “.
+The entry you make will set the

 You are responsible for setting this limit.